5minutes read

-3D lighting adds realism and depth to a scene while also enhancing the mood, tone, and ambiance of an unfolding story.
+3D lighting adds realism and depth to a scene while also enhancing the mood, tone, and ambiance of an unfolding story in film and games.
 This blog dives into the world of 3D lighting and shares some of the skills you need to become a 3D lighting artist.

 3D lighting involves simulating the behavior of light in a real-world or fantasy situation, including shadows, reflections, highlights, and color, using specialized lighting software and rendering tools.